Kai Wagner

-Kai Wagner (born 15 February 1997) is a German professional footballer who plays as a left-back for Major League Soccer club Philadelphia Union.
+Kai Harley Wagner (born 15 February 1997) is a German professional footballer who plays as a left-back for the Philadelphia Union of Major League Soccer.

-Club career
+Career

-SSV Ulm 1846
+SSV Ulm

-Ahead of the 2015–16 season, Wagner signed his first professional contract at 18 years old with SSV Ulm 1846 competing in the Oberliga Baden-Württemberg, the fifth tier of German football.
+Ahead of the 2015–16 season, Wagner signed his first professional contract at 18 years old with SSV Ulm competing in the Oberliga Baden-Württemberg, the fifth tier of German football.
 Wagner made 32 appearances and scored one goal, helping earn SSV Ulm the championship title and promotion to the fourth tier Regionalliga.

 Schalke 04

-In summer of 2016, Wagner secured a transfer to FC Schalke 04 II competing in the Regionalliga West, the fourth tier of German football.
+In summer of 2016, Wagner secured a transfer to Schalke 04 II competing in the Regionalliga West, the fourth tier of German football.

 Würzburger Kickers

 In June 2017, Wagner secured a transfer to Würzburger Kickers competing in the 3.
 Liga, the third tier of German football after being relegated at the conclusion of the 2016–17 season.

 Philadelphia Union

-In February 2019, Wagner signed with Philadelphia Union in Major League Soccer for an undisclosed transfer fee.
+In February 2019, Wagner signed with Major League Soccer club Philadelphia Union for an undisclosed transfer fee.
 Wagner would emerge as one of the best left backs in MLS, contributing 30 appearances and 8 assists in his first season with the Union.